William758/ZetArtifacts/README.md

 # ZetArtifacts

+Can configure artifacts to be disabled or always active.

 Artifact of Revival - Dead players respawn after the boss is defeated.

 Artifact of Tossing - Allows players to drop and scrap items.
 (LeftAlt + RMB to scrap)